 For more about the ill-fated flight, click here.

-To tune into a live broadcast of the unveiling, click here.
+To watch a video of the unveiling, click here.

 The land where this monument has been erected was donated by Wreaths Across America Founder Morrill Worcester and is located on the balsam tip-land where brush is harvested each year to make Veterans’ remembrance wreaths to be placed on the headstones of our nation’s heroes.